Models

 AlpacaEval is itself a measurement protocol; here is what to track when you treat it as one input among many:

-• AlpacaEval 2.0 length-controlled win-rate: the canonical headline number; report it but do not gate on it.
+• AlpacaEval 2.0 length-controlled win-rate. canonical headline; report but do not gate on it.

-• Judge-model identity: always note which judge produced the score (gpt-4, gpt-4-turbo, claude-3-opus).
+• Judge-model identity. always note which judge produced the score (GPT-5.1, Claude Opus 4.7, Gemini 3 Pro).
 Different judges give different numbers.

-• Custom AlpacaEval-style win-rate: re-run the same pairwise pattern on your own prompts using FutureAGI’s judge-model wrapper.
+• Custom AlpacaEval-style win-rate. re-run the same pairwise pattern on your own prompts using the FutureAGI judge-model wrapper.

-• Length distribution: even with length-control, check candidate model’s output length compared to reference; a 2x length blow-up is a red flag.
+• Length distribution. even with length-control, check candidate output length vs reference; a 2x blow-up is a red flag.

 Minimal Python: